Resources

 9) Do we need a prenuptial agreement? 💌

-If you're planning on getting married, a prenuptial agreement can be a useful tool for protecting both parties in the event of divorce.
+Discussing a prenuptial agreement when moving in together isn't pessimistic — it's practical, especially if one partner owns property or carries significant debt.
 It's essential to have open and honest discussions about this topic and consult with a lawyer if necessary.

 Plan for your financial future together